 In Buddhism, there are a few different methods to greet people.
 The phrase "Namo Buddhaya" (which means "A bow to the Buddha") is probably the most widespread.

 Buddhism of the Pure Land may opt to use the phrase "Namo 'Mitabhaya" (Amitabha bow).
 Or you can greet someone in your native tongue.

 Is It Ok To Say Namaste?

-Today, among Hindi speakers throughout the world, namaste is a simple greeting to say hello.
-It’s often used in more formal situations, like when addressing someone older or someone you don’t know well.
+Today, namaste is a common way to say hello among Hindi speakers all across the world.
+It is frequently employed in more formal contexts, such as when addressing an older person or someone you don't know well.